iot-edge-foundation/iot-edge-serial/README.md

 ## Acknowledgement

-The serial reader/writer is based on the [Microsoft Modbus module](https://github.com/Azure/iot-edge-modbus).
+The serial reader/writer was (serial module version >= 0.1.0) originally based on the [Microsoft Modbus module](https://github.com/Azure/iot-edge-modbus).

+Since .Net Core 3.1 supports cross platform serial ports natively, the C code dependency has been removed.

 The routing images are produced with the [IoT Edge Module Flow generator](https://iotedgemoduleflow.azurewebsites.net/).